agrosner/DBFlow/README.md

 Not supported as google is no longer supporting it.

+## Pull Requests

+I welcome and encourage all pull requests.
+It usually will take me within 24-48 hours to respond to any issue or request.
+Here are some basic rules to follow to ensure timely addition of your request:
+  1. Match coding style (braces, spacing, etc.) This is best achieved using CMD+Option+L (Reformat code) on Mac (not sure for Windows) with Android Studio defaults.
+  2. If its a feature, bugfix, or anything please only change code to what you specify.
+   **DO NOT** do this: Ex: Title "Fixes Crash Related to Bug" includes other files that were changed without explanation or doesn't relate to the bug you fixed.
+Or another example is a non-descriptive title "Fixes Stuff".
+  3. Have fun!

 ## Configuration

 We need to configure the ```FlowManager``` properly.
 Instead of passing in a ```Context``` wherever it is used,